Airtable/blocks/examples/youtube_preview/README.md

 # YouTube preview block

-When a user selects a record in grid view that has a YouTube URL, this block plays the corresponding video.
+When the user selects a record in grid view, this block gets a YouTube URL from the record and plays the corresponding video.

 The code shows: